MrBrowner/profile/README.md

-# info
-A personal site for sharing info with Public
+info: A personal site for sharing info with Public

 # Hi, I'm aka.
 MrBrowner! 👋